 Best Potting Soil For Aloe Vera Plants

-Fertilizer For Aloe Vera
+Best Fertilizer For Aloe Vera

-Even though they can bloom, it’s very rare to see aloe vera flowers on plants that are growing indoors.
-I’ve had my aloe vera plant for almost 20 years, and it has never flowered (I wish it would, that would be amazing!).
+Even though they can bloom, it’s very rare to see an aloe vera flower on plants that are growing indoors.
+I’ve had mine for almost 20 years, and it has never flowered (I wish it would, that would be amazing!).